FREQUENTLY ASKED QUESTIONS

 Is mountain biking dangerous?

-A certain level of risk is involved but we make every effort possible to minimise the danger.
+As with all outdoor pursuits, a certain level of risk is involved but we make every effort possible to minimise the danger.
 We ask all riders to take responsibility for their own actions by acting in a safe and responsible manner whilst riding.
 But just incase... all instructors/guides hold a REC first aid certificate.

 Do I need to bring a bike?